vvaltchev/tilck/README.md

 It is well-known that all of the popular open source projects care about having good commit messages.
 It is an investment that at some point pays off.
 I even wrote a [blog post] about that.
-The problem is that such investment actually starts paying off only when multiple people contribute to the project.
-Even in the case of small teams (2 people) it not obvious that it is worth spending hours in re-ordering and editing all the commits of a pull request until its *story* is perfect, especially when the project is not mature enough: the commits in a pull request have to be just *good enough* in terms of commit message, scope of the change, relative order etc.
-The focus here is on shape of the code *after* the patch series in the sense that limited hacks in the middle of a series are allowed.
-As a second contributor comes in, the commit messages will need necessarily to become more descriptive, in order to allow the collaboration to work.
-But, at this stage, going as fast as possible towards the first milestone makes sense.
-As the project matures, I'll be spending more and more time on writing better commit messages.
+The problem is that such investment actually starts paying off only when multiple people contribute to a project or even a single person works on it, but the project is *mature enough*.
+Until now, the focus was on the shape of the code *after* the patch series in the sense that limited hacks in the middle of a series were allowed.
+Now, as the project crossed the 4,000 commits threshold and is approching its first milestone, I started investing more time in pushing more polished series of patches.
+Maybe the commit messages are still often one-liners, but the scope of each commit is getting tigher than ever before.
+With almost 75,000 physical lines of source code, Tilcks starts to be a medium-size project with a fair amount of complexity that requires more care in each upcoming commit.
+I considerabily increased the amount of effort in re-writing the history of topic branches, before merging them in the master branch, in order to tell a much *better* story.
+Also, as the project starts to have other contributors, each commit will certainly require longer commit messages, in order to the collaboration to work successfully.

 [blog post]: https://blogs.vmware.com/opensource/2017/12/28/open-source-proprietary-software-engineer